 Unfortunately, similar proven steps for preventing other cancers are rare.
 And, there are some risk factors, such as genetic heritage, that are unavoidable.
 Even though we know very little about decreasing the risks of cancer, there are some steps pet owners can take to reduce the chance that their pets will develop cancer.
 Most of these steps involve lifestyle choices.

 No diet has been proven to prevent cancer in animals.
 However, adequate nutrition and good general care not only provide what your pet needs to lead a healthy life, these things will also make it easier for your pet’s body to fight cancer and other diseases.
 For many species of animals, nutritional guidelines have been established through research.
 Commercial producers of pet foods have used these guidelines to produce well-formulated foods; such products are readily available.
 Your pet’s overall health and quality of life will be enhanced when you provide a diet that is nutritionally appropriate.
 Learn about your pet’s nutritional needs and read pet food labels carefully to be sure the food you are providing meets those needs.
-This step may also contribute to reducing your pet’s risk of cancer.

-Reducing known cancer risks in your pet’s environment is a step toward cancer protection that you can take for the member of your family that is often the least able to avoid such risks.
+Reducing known cancer risks in your pet’s environment is a step toward cancer protection that you can take for the family members that are often the least able to avoid such risks.
 For example, by controlling your pet’s exposure to sunlight and ultraviolet radiation, you can significantly reduce the risk of skin cancer.
 The areas on an animal’s body that are most likely to develop skin cancer are those with little or no hair or those that do not have pigmentation (color).
 Therefore, the highest risk areas for skin cancer in cats include the eyelids, the tip of the nose, and the tips of the ears.
 For dogs, the abdomen is a vulnerable area.
 Animals with fair or white coloring are more likely to develop skin cancer than animals with dark hair.
 White or light skin or fur provide less protection from the ultraviolet rays in sunlight.

 All pet owners should monitor their pet’s health regularly.
 Some signs should alert you to possible cancer.
 Changes in your pet’s body, appetite, and urinary or bowel habits are signs of possible illness.
 You should also note changes in personality, demeanor, or activity levels.
 Such changes can happen suddenly or gradually over time.
 These changes should alert you to have your pet examined by a veterinarian.

 It is crucial to have your pet routinely screened for cancer by a veterinarian.
-In some cases, veterinarians may use advanced screening technologies such as x‑rays, ultrasonography, magnetic resonance imaging (MRI), computed tomography (CT) scans, and examination of the colon (a colonscopy) to look for cancer.
+In some cases, veterinarians may use advanced screening technologies such as x‑rays, ultrasonography, magnetic resonance imaging (MRI), computed tomography (CT) scans, and examination of the colon (a colonoscopy) to look for cancer.
 These tools can help your pet’s veterinary team detect cancer at an early stage.
 Screening even when there is no sign of cancer is crucial because—just as with humans—the earlier cancer is detected, the better the treatment outcome is likely to be.